Student Evaluation of Instruction (SEI) Policy

 - Courses with the CRSS (Cross-Enrollment) prefix;

-- Certain courses in Undergraduate Nursing and Radiologic and Medical Laboratory Sciences
+- Certain courses in the Department of Undergraduate Nursing and Department of Radiologic and Medical Laboratory Sciences.

 - The following courses use alternative survey instruments and procedures:

-- Near the middle of the semester, Department Heads will have the opportunity to N/E (delete) any courses that are not to be included in the administration.
+- Near the middle of the semester, department heads will have the opportunity to N/E (delete) any courses that are not to be included in the administration.
 The department head will receive a list of courses and will have two working days to indicate which courses are to be N/E. The department head will then forward the list to the respective dean, who will have two working days to approve the list.
 The list will then be forwarded to the director of institutional research for their approval.

 - Other evaluation tools established by the department or program may be used for assessing individual instruction courses (i.e., independent study, thesis, research, and certain labs).

 - Individual Course Reports with comments will be distributed to instructors after grades have been posted for the semester.